Reading: Practical Part 11. Integration with a Real API: From Specification to Deployment

 TotalBlocking conditions:What to change before cutover:

-1. Why should specify not choose a specific remediation command?
+1. Why should specify not pick a specific remediation command?

 2. What conditions make auto-remediation unacceptable?

-4. A webhook about high_memory_usage arrives off-hours, automatic remediation is ready to restart pod.
-The readiness model gives 22/25 (minus 3 for incomplete audit).
-What will you do — restart, wait until morning, or call the on-call?
+1. A high_memory_usage webhook arrived after hours, auto-remediation is ready to restart the pod.
+The readiness model gives 22/25 (minus 3 for an incomplete audit).
+What will you do — restart, wait until morning, or call the on-call engineer?

 My notes